mutualmobile/react-native-barricade/README.md

 If this project has helped you out, please support us with a star 🌟.

-# Why Barricade ?
+# Why barricade ?
-MMBarricade is a framework for setting up a run-time configurable local server.
+`react-native-barricade` is a module for setting up a run-time configurable local server for react native apps.
 This works by enabling "barricade" that blocks outgoing network traffic and redirects it to a custom, local response, without requiring any changes to existing networking code.

-Most other local server implementations only support a single response per request, but Barricade supports multiple responses per request.
+Most other local server implementations only support a single response per request, but `react-native-barricade` supports multiple responses per request.
 This allows us to present the user with an interface for modifying which response will be returned for a request at runtime.